Will Bruin: Seattle Sounders FC

 Bruin made his first appearance of the 2019 season on March 30, coming off the bench in a 0–0 draw against Vancouver.
 On April 1, Bruin played a game for Seattle's USL Championship affiliate, the Tacoma Defiance, scoring once and adding an assist in a 2–1 win over Sacramento Republic.
 On April 13, he scored twice as the Sounders defeated Toronto FC 2–0.
 On June 18, Bruin tore his ACL during practice, ruling him out for the rest of the season.
 In Bruin's absence, the Sounders went on to win MLS Cup 2019.

 Bruin made his first appearance since tearing his ACL on July 27, coming off the bench and scoring in a 4–1 loss to LAFC in the round of 16 of the MLS is Back Tournament.
 On October 22, Bruin scored in the 93rd minute to give Seattle a 1–1 draw with Portland.
 In a shortened 2020 season due to the COVID-19 pandemic, Bruin made 15 appearances, scored 1 goal, and had 1 assist in MLS regular season play.
 After not featuring in the first 2 playoff games, Bruin sparked a comeback in the Conference final.
 Trailing 2–0 to Minnesota United, Bruin entered the game in the 73rd minute and scored in the 75th to make it 2–1.
 Raúl Ruidíaz scored in the 89th minute and Gustav Svensson scored in the 93rd minute to give Seattle a 3–2 win and advance to MLS Cup 2020.
 Bruin appeared off the bench in the final, but Seattle fell 3–0 to the Columbus Crew.
-At the end of the 2022 season, Bruin became a free agent after being release by the Sounders.
+At the end of the 2022 season, Bruin became a free agent after being released by the Sounders.

 Austin FC

-On February 10, 2023 Austin FC announced that they had signed Bruin to a one year contract with an option for a second year after a successful trial with the team in their pre-season camp.
+On February 10, 2023, Austin FC announced that they had signed Bruin to a one-year contract with an option for a second year after a successful trial with the team in their pre-season camp.
+Bruin made his first appearance for the team in their first CONCACAF Champions League match on March 7, coming on in the 70th minute of a 3–0 loss to Violette AC.
+On March 25, Bruin made his first league appearance for the team in a 1–1 draw against the Colorado Rapids, coming on in the 86th minute.
+He scored his first goal for the club on May 6 against the Portland Timbers in the 92nd minute, ensuring the team earned one point with a 2–2 draw.
+On November 17, Austin FC announced they would not exercise the 2024 option for Bruin.

+On February 16, 2024, Bruin officially announced his retirement from professional soccer on social media.